 Any proposal which would adversely impact a European site, or cause significant harm to a SSSI will not normally be granted permission.
-Development should firstly avoid (through an alternative development site or avoid on the site), then mitigate and, as a last resort compensate for adverse impacts on biodiversity and geodiversity.
+Development should firstly avoid (an alternative site or avoid on site), then mitigate and, as a last resort compensate for adverse impacts on biodiversity and geodiversity.